-The elevation of Salt Lake’s East Bench is more than 5,000 feet while Shanghai, which literally means upon-the-sea, is a coastal metropolis built on an alluvial plain.
+The elevation of Salt Lake’s East Bench is just over 5,000 feet, while Shanghai, which literally means upon-the-sea, is a coastal metropolis built on an alluvial plain.
 Shanghai’s highest point, a mere 300 feet, isn’t even part of the mainland.
 Dajinshan peak, at just over 100 meters, makes up most of a small offshore island.

 The mental adjustment, more than the physical one, from sea level to altitude always leaves me feeling off-kilter.
 Despite the fact that the two cities share serious problems with air quality, the character of each couldn’t be more different.
 It’s easier to forgive Utah for its pollution sins when you can escape to the mountains to rise above bad air.
 Utahns offset their anxiety over inversions by reminding themselves of the state’s other aesthetic qualities, something that happens less often in Shanghai.

 Yet, there’s a funny thing about Utah and Shanghai.
-Every time I drive past the airport sign, I think how neatly both cities can be summed up with the same motto, something they share along with bad air.
+Each time I drive past the airport sign, I think how neatly both cities can be summed up with the same motto, something they share along with bad air.
 Life Elevated.
 It could be a sister slogan, reminiscent of sister cities and not as illegal as sister wives.

 In terms of elevation, Utah is only the third-highest state in the nation, lagging a bit behind Colorado and Wyoming.
 Shanghai’s skyscrapers place it at number five for tallest cities in the world (the number of buildings over 150 meters), although two of the world’s eleven tallest buildings are here.
 But Shanghai has a lot of generally tall buildings — 1,400 of them are over 100 meters, second only to Hong Kong’s 2,700.

 Pearl Tower notwithstanding, the nineteenth-century moniker, Pearl of the Orient, feels sleepy and out of date for Shanghai, not fit for a modern city of skyscrapers and illuminated freeways.
 Life Elevated seems like a better fit.
 Perhaps China will hear about Utah’s state slogan and steal it?
 That would give it something else in common with Utah, which had to fight for its original state slogan, The Greatest Snow on Earth, after the Ringling Bros. sued the state for trademark infringement.